 This content is licensed under Creative Commons Attribution/Share-Alike License 3.0 (Unported).
 That means you may freely redistribute or modify this content under the same license conditions and must attribute the original author by placing a hyperlink from your site to this work https://planetcalc.com/323/.
 Also, please do not modify any references to the original work (if any) contained in this content.

-This calculator determines the greatest common divisor of two integers using Euclidean algorithm
+This calculator determines the greatest common divisor of two integers using the Euclidean algorithm.

-You start building sequence of numbers.
-First one is greatest of two integers, second is opposite, third is remainder of division of two previous numbers, forth is remainder of division of second and third one, etc. Last remainder before zero is the answer.
+You start building a sequence of numbers.
+The first one is the greatest of two integers; the second is the opposite; the third is the remainder of the division of two previous numbers; the fourth is the remainder of the division of the second and third one, etc. The last remainder before zero is the answer.

 I'll show by example.

 Suppose we need to find GCD for 13 and 17

 2 step.
 The third member is the remainder of the division of 17 to 13

 3 step.
 The fourth member is the remainder of the division of 13 to 4

 4 step.
 The fifth member is the remainder of the division of 4 to 1